 Ronald M. Mankoff Tax Clinic – 7950

-Enrollment in the Tax Clinic provides an opportunity for law students to represent low income taxpayers who have a controversy with the IRS, and in some instances with the MN Department of Revenue.
-The cases generally involve audits of tax returns, filing and trying cases in Tax Court, and bringing taxpayers into collection compliance.
-Most of the cases are resolved through working with IRS and MNDOR, but each student also has an opportunity to work on at least on case in Tax Court.
+Enrollment in the Tax Clinic provides an opportunity for law students to represent low income taxpayers who have a tax controversy.
+Tax Clinic cases generally involve audits of tax returns, filing and trying cases in Tax Court, and bringing taxpayers into collection compliance.
 Clinic students do not generally prepare tax returns unless it is required to resolve the controversy.
 Students in the clinic are also required to participate in community education and outreach during the spring semester.

-In addition to client representation and community outreach, clinic students participate in a clinic seminar.
+In addition to client representation and community outreach, clinic students participate in a clinic seminar during the fall semester.
 The clinic seminar provides training in clinic office procedures, lawyering skills and professional responsibility with an emphasis on those relevant to tax practice, and tax procedure and law relevant to representing low-income taxpayers.
 In addition, guest speakers from the IRS, MN Department of Revenue and practicing bar provide useful information about the practice of tax law.